-Post-2015 agenda: refers to a process led by the United Nations (UN) that aims to help define the future global development framework that will succeed the UN Millennium Development Goals (MDGs) which come to an end in 2015.
+Post-2015 agenda: refers to a process led by the United Nations (UN) that helped define the future global development framework that succeeded the UN Millennium Development Goals (MDGs) which came to an end in 2015.

 Power analysis: means identifying and exploring the multiple power dimensions that affect a given situation, so as to better understand the different factors that interact to reinforce poverty and inequality.